-Why this knife?
+What’s so darn great about a chef’s knife?
 With its large wide blade, pointed tip, and heavy rear, it’s truly all-purpose.
 You can use it for the obvious things like slicing, chopping, and mincing.
 And you can use the tip for smaller jobs (like dicing a shallot) and the back of the knife like a cleaver for hacking through bones.
 With the wide side of the blade, you can smash garlic, scoop up diced veggies to transfer them to a pot, or whack chicken breasts to flatten them into cutlets.

 5 Important Decisions in Buying a Chef’s Knife

 - Knife type: There are two main types of knives: German and Japanese.
 The latter type has a thinner, sharper blade.
 German knives are heavier, thicker, and more durable.
 For a more detailed explanation, check out this post.
 (This Best List focuses on German-style knives.
 We’ll follow up with a second round of picks for Japanese knives.)

 - Handle quality: Whether made of wood, resin, or plastic, the handle should be solidly attached and not wobble at all when you pick up the knife.
 Any gaps between the handle and the steel will only get worse over time.

 - Blade quality: Most knives you’ll be looking at are probably either stamped (machine-made using a cookie-cutter model) or forged (which are more labor-intensive to make and usually cost more).